 Aarakocra (Elemental Evil)

-Of the remaining races available for 5th edition, the aarakocra are the most likely to make an appearance in Monvesia.
-As the origins of the lizardfolk are explored, there may be room for an avian race as well.
+Of the remaining races available for 5th edition, the aarakocra are the most likely to make an appearance in Monvesia, though I have expressed a concern for too many anthropomorphic races.
+There may not be room for both this and the kenku (see below) as well.

 Changelings (Unearthed Arcana)